corinthoneto/php71-nginx-mongodb/README.md

-# Docker + Lumen PHP Framework with Nginx and MongoDB
+# Docker, Lumen PHP, Nginx and MongoDB for Laravel/Lumen or any PHP 7.1 applications

 This setup is great for writing quick apps in PHP using Lumen from an any Docker client.
 It uses docker-compose to setup the application services.